null

 1. If you have difficulty keeping your body from rotating, try placing your head on the end of an inclined weight bench.

-2. You can also perform bent-over rows face-down on a 45-degree bench, flat bench, or as an inverted row with a barbell rack for more complex variations.
+2. You can also perform bent-over rows face-down on a 45-degree bench, flat bench, or an inverted row with a barbell rack for more complex variations.

 3. If you’re performing this movement with a YBell, you can use a center grip to mimic a dumbbell for better balance.
 However, if you’re comfortable with the movement and want to give your lats an extra challenge, try using an outer grip to mimic a kettlebell.